turingschool/front-end-curriculum/lessons/module-1/css-transitions-transformations.md

 7. Set the animation direction to alternate

 ### Code Pen #6 :facepunch: :dizzy_face:
-Go crazy.
 Experiment with all you've just learned and make a 4-stage animation(s).
-Hint: code pen #5 was a 2-stage animation.
-Post animations in 1611 slack channel.
+Hint: CodePen #5 was a 2-stage animation.
+Post animations in cohort slack channel.